TugboatQA/docs/building-a-preview/work-with-base-previews/index.md

 >
 > If you've checked the
 > [Repository Setting](../../setting-up-tugboat/index.md#repository-settings-optional)
-> to **Rebuild Stale Previews Automatically**, starting a Rebuild of a Base
+> to **Rebuild Orphaned Previews Automatically**, a successful Rebuild of a Base
-> Preview will also kick off Rebuilds of any child Previews that were built from
+> Preview will kick off Rebuilds of any child Previews that were built from your
-> your Base Preview.
+> Base Preview.

 To Rebuild a Base Preview:

+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat screen.
+2. Select the project where you want to change the Base Preview.
+3. Click the name of the repo that contains Base Preview you want to change.
+4. Click the **Actions** drop-down menu for the Base Preview, and select **Rebuild**.
+5. To confirm that you actually want to change the Base Preview, rather than just updating it, click the checkbox next to **Yes, rebuild this preview**.
+   You may also want to **Rebuild previews built from this one when finished**.
+6. Press the **Rebuild** button.

+#### Visual Walkthrough

+Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the upper-right of the Tugboat screen.

+Select the project where you want to change the Base Preview.

+Click the name of the repo that contains Base Preview you want to change.

+Click the **Actions** drop-down menu for the Base Preview, and select **Refresh**.

+To confirm that you actually want to change the Base Preview, rather than just updating it, click the checkbox next to **Yes, rebuild this preview**.
+You may also want to **Rebuild previews built from this one when finished**.

+Press the **Rebuild** button.

 ### Update a Base Preview

-If you don't need to pull a new Docker image or make changes to the `build` phase in your
+If you don't need to pull a new Docker image or make changes to the `init` phase in your
 [config file](../../setting-up-tugboat/index.md#create-a-tugboat-config-file),
 you can do a smaller, faster update of your Base Preview using Refresh.
 Refreshing a Base Preview: